15.7% of adults in Great Britain smoke which represents around 7.5 million people.

 Illegal Tobacco Trade

-Illegal tobacco sales cost the UK retail sector as a whole approximately £3.4 billion per annum and £30,000 per convenience store.
+Illegal and cross border tobacco sales cost the UK retail sector as a whole approximately £3.8 billion per annum and over £34,000 per convenience store.

 TMA research suggests that 41% of smokers in the UK purchase illegal tobacco products on a regular basis.